 With the increasing popularity in both the striking and grappling styles of martial arts, many begin to see that to build a more rounded skillset, you must have knowledge in both types.
 However, training them separately is not enough as the connection and transition between the ground and standing up must also be learned.

 Combining his knowledge gained in TKD and BJJ (along with other martial arts influences), Mr Marshall created a new syllabus that he calls “Self Defence Systems” (SDS).
 This programme teaches students a variety of martial arts techniques, with a focus on self defence moves and modern teaching methods.
 Like with most martial arts, there is a belt ranking system (see attachment below), however the process of how students progress at a formal event is not used.
-Instead, students progression is measured whilst training and although there are scheduled dates when a Grading assessment is conducted, all students attend this like they would a class.
+Instead, students progression is measured whilst training use a Progressive Grading System.
+This means that all syllabus areas must be covered and done correctly to promote to the next rank.

 Our SDS classes run several times throughout the week and are open to ages 9 and over.
 However those under the age of 16 will have restrictions on what they may learn which also entails having a different belt ranking system to older members.